Employee Signed Off Work with Stress?

 How long can employees be off work with stress?

-The employee must have a fit note from a GP to cover any period of prolonged absence from work over seven consecutive days relating to the stress.
-Typically, a sick note will set out the nature of the condition for which they have been absent from work, any prognosis period and whether or not a further assessment of fitness for work will need to be made at the end of this period.
+The employee must have a fit note to cover any period of prolonged absence from work over seven consecutive days relating to the stress.
+Typically, the note will set out the nature of the condition for which they have been absent from work, any prognosis period and whether or not a further assessment of fitness for work will need to be made at the end of this period.
+The fit note may also indicate what changes may need to be made by the employer to support a return to work, such as a phased return to work, together with amended duties or altered hours.

 Can you contact employees who are absent with stress?